Ben-Kerman/anki-jrp/doc/template-setup.md

 (in `{{`/`}}`) for the field you want to generate from, and place HTML tags around it like in the line above.

+The card script currently doesn't work properly if you use `{{FrontSide}}` in back templates, so replace it with the contents of the front template (excluding any add-on managed sections) until the underlying issue is fixed.

 ---

 If you have existing notes with Migaku syntax and don't want to upgrade to the